omnigoat/omnigoat.github.io/_posts/2021-04-11-on-namespaces.md

 Realise that the number of namespaces has not changed.
 Instead the amount of overhead to engage with them is reduced.
 Engineers do not have to remember to which namespaces the namespaces belong.

+You can use this principle to your advantage.
+Your library will have its common functionality which should be exposed as per.
+But you can place advanced, "expert friendly" functionality into a nested namespace.
+It signifies that the user of your library has entered into a specially designated area and needs to know what they're doing.
+It feels like diving - the deeper you go, the more prepared you should be, and the scarier and the monsters.

 <p style="width: 100%; text-align: center">⁂</p>

 <sup>†</sup> Yeah I'm not including internal or _detail_ namespaces.
 Those are an artefact of